menulk/custom_repair_bom_limit/README.md

 2. Products that have a BoM will be available in dropdown
 3. Add repair lines - only BoM components will be available
 4. Validation prevents limits to adding non-BoM components

+## Limitations
+1. Alternative BoMs not supported
+If a product has multiple BoMs, only the default BoM is considered.
+No option to select which BoM should apply.
+2. Limited to standard repair workflow
+Module tested mainly with repair.order (community edition).
+May need adjustments for enterprise features like inventory or operational integrations.
+3. Stock availability not validated
+Restriction ensures only BoM components are selectable, but does not check if the product is available in stock.